philsquared/a-tdd/left-pad/README.md

 pulled from NPM a few years ago.
 We scoffed at how having a dependency on such a trivial library disrupted so much of the internet.
 But how trivial was it really?
-Let's implement it in C++!
+Let's implement it in Python!

 The requirements are: